 Because Jewish camp has such a huge impact on Jewish identity, our Jewish Federation makes camp accessible in two ways.
 One is with One Happy Camper grants, which provide up to a $1,000 discount for families with children attending nonprofit Jewish overnight camps for the first time, like Sylvia.
 The second way is by offering needs-based scholarships for returning campers (to both overnight and day camp) that save qualified families up to 30% off the cost of camp.
 Last year, our Jewish Federation awarded a total of $650,000 in camp grants and scholarships to 835 families.

 Apply today for the camper in your life!
-Scholarship deadlines are February 4th for overnight camp and March 1st for day camp.
 One Happy Camper grants are given out on a rolling basis, but because the number of grants are limited, you don’t want to delay.
+Upcoming scholarship deadlines can be found here.
 You could be giving a child the gift of a lifetime, just like Sylvia.

 For more information and to apply for a One Happy Camper grant or a needs-based scholarship, click here.
 Questions?
 “Questions?
 Contact Rachel Berger, Director, Jewish Life and Learning, at email@example.com or 215.832.0812.”